consuldemocracy/consuldemocracy/docs/en/customization/views_and_styles.md

 ## Accessibility

-To maintain accessibility level, if you add new colors use a [Color contrast checker](http://webaim.org/resources/contrastchecker/) (WCAG AA is mandatory, WCAG AAA is recommended)
+To maintain accessibility level, if you add new colors use a [Color contrast checker](http://webaim.org/resources/contrastchecker/) (WCAG AA is mandatory, WCAG AAA is recommended).